aappddeevv/scalajs-reaction/docs/src/main/tut/docs/creating.md

 }
 ```

+The parameter `ToDoProps` was set as a `js.Object` trait so it is slightly
+easier to interface into the reactjs world.

 Notice that you use a `val` to define `render`.
-Render is required for all components so the `methods` that you are creating forces you to define the render method.
-Using standard scala syntax, you need to define `val` when you instantiate the trait.
+Render is required for all
+components so the `methods` that you are creating forces you to define the
+render method.
+Using standard scala syntax, you need to define `val` when you
+instantiate the trait.

 Some methods are not required, such as `willMount`.
 The definition for `willMount` would look like:
 ```scala
   willMount = js.defined({ self =>
   })
 ```

-Since `willMount` is optional, it is defined as a var and defaults to `js.undefined`.
-You need the `js.defined` because of the scala.js environment requiring a double implicit search, which it can't do, so `js.defined()` helps with type inference.
-If you already use scala.js you are probably used to this.
+Since `willMount` is optional, it is defined as a var and defaults to
+`js.undefined`.
+The `js.defined` is needed because scala.js cannot work trough
+two levels of implicits so `js.defined()` helps with type inference.
+If you
+already use scala.js you are probably used to this.

-If you define a stateful component, you are required to define, using `val`, `reducer` and `initialState` in the same way you defined `render`.
-You do not need to define the parameter types although can if desired.
+If you define a stateful component, you are required to define, using `val`,
+`reducer` and `initialState` in the same way you defined `render`.
+You do not
+need to define the parameter types although can if desired.

 You can pass in children via your ToDoProps or just add them to the make call,
 if you need children.
 Here's an example where they are passed in as a